Toyota cancels Harrier SUV orders due to production delay - Nikkei

 TOKYO, July 25 (Reuters) - Toyota Motor Corp 7203.T has cancelled some orders of the Harrier sports utility vehicle due to production disruption caused by the COVID-19 lockdown in Shanghai, the Nikkei business daily reported on Monday.

-Customers are being asked to switch their orders to the improved Harrier, which will be released as early as September, the report said.
+Customers are being asked to switch their orders to the improved Harrier, which is scheduled to be released in September, the report said.

+Toyota is considering that the company and its dealers cover the difference, since the price of a newer model is likely to cost 100,000 yen ($733.35) or so more, according to the report.
+The automaker has disclosed neither the price nor the improved function of the newer model.

 It is believed to be the first time that an order received by Toyota has been scrapped due to an issue at the carmaker issue, the report said, citing multiple unnamed dealers.